 - Clue VCR Mystery Game: An adaptation of Clue, by Parker Brothers.
 The regular game of Clue, minus the board, gets elements brought to life via live-action actors.
 Players compete to try to solve the mystery of who killed Mr Boddy.
-Trope Maker and Ur-Example of the VHS Game.
+Trope Maker and Ur-Example of this trope.

 - Commercial Crazies: Players watched actual 30-second commercials for products or services, then answered questions about things that happened in the commercial.

 - Doorways To Adventure: A hybrid of cards and video, the objective is to collect the most valuable pile of stuff.
 The video segments featured an item (on the cards), and players would bid on the price.
 The player who guessed closest to the actual price of the item won.

 - Doorways To Horror: The video portion of the game uses old royalty-free horror movies, while the dice tell you where to fastforward to different scenes.
 Players cast magic spells against the monsters to earn gold.
 The player with the most gold wins the game.

 - Eyewitness Newsreel Challenge VCR Board Game: This game challenges players to memorize details from a video clip.
 The player who recalls the information most accurately wins.